cschram/drawgaiden/README.md

 # Features

 * Real-time web-socket collaboration
-* Pencil, Rectangle, and Circle tools
+* Pencil, Rectangle, Circle, and Eraser
+* Displays the location of users cursors while they are drawing
 * Clear and Save buttons

 Currently all of the canvas state is stored in memory in the Node application, so if you kill the process and start it up all of your data is lost.

-# To Do

-* Additional tools
-	+ Eraser
-* Cursor overlay showing where each user's cursor is
-	+ Undecided whether only while drawing or not
-* Persistent storage for canvas data
-* Undo stack
-* Ability to clear only your work, instead of everyone's
-* Chat / action window so users can talk to each other and see users logging in and out

 # License